balderdashy/sails-docs/reference/blueprint-api/Destroy.md

 # Destroy (Blueprint)

-Delete an existing record specified by `id` from the database forever, and respond with the deleted record.
+Delete the record specified by `id` from the database forever and notify subscribed sockets.

 ```
 DELETE /:model/:id